 I don’t know why we feel so guilty in taking time to replenish our spirits for self-care.
-I have many “mommy friends” who share with me as I do with them at times the need to be alone just for a second to regroup.
+I’ve many “mommy friends” who share with me as I do with them at times the need to be alone just for a second to regroup.
 Most mothers are natural nurturers, and we tend to give back in so many ways to our loved ones that when we have a moment’s switch up from what we are naturally programmed by God to do we find ourselves at a lost or feeling guilty.
-The truth is, in order to give to our fullest we have to have time to replenish our mind, body, and spirit to be at our best for those we love in not entering in the martyrdom of resentful bitterness.
-Yes, many of us can operate from the “overflow”, but even a well needs water to enter in so that it can give out to those in need.
+The truth is, in order to give in our fullest we have to have time to replenish our mind, body, and spirit to be at our best for those we love in not entering in the martyrdom of resentful bitterness.
+Yes, many of us can operate from the “overflow”, but even a well needs water to enter in so that it can give out to those in need of thirst.

 Not On Call